From Silos to Synergy: Ignite Team Collaboration with a Creative Art Exercise

 Dysfunctional roles at meetings

-Sometimes meetings are unproductive because one or more meeting participant is engaging in playing a dysfunctional role during the meeting which stifles discussion, shuts down conversations, and focuses the attention in unhelpful ways.
+Sometimes meetings are unproductive because one or more meeting participants are engaging in playing a dysfunctional role during the meeting which stifles discussion, shuts down conversations, and focuses the attention in unhelpful ways.
 Discussing these before the meeting starts could be another way to create awareness of unproductive meeting behaviors in order to avoid them.
 Sometimes it can be interesting to review a meeting in hindsight to identify if anyone engaged in any of these dysfunctional roles.
 This would be useful to help meeting participants develop self-awareness related to their meeting participant behaviors.

 dysfunctional roles